Adinkra-Ideas/khrov-store/README.md

 2. Employers who need a Dev Employee,
 3. Other Developers who are in need of a Project Collaborator.

-For this reason, some Components were removed on purpose.
+For this reason, some Files were removed from this Github.

 The live preview can be viewed on a sub domain of my website https://store.khrov.com/